RyanMcG/incise/README.md

 ## Configuration

-Incise is primarily configured via a config file it tries to find as a resource.
+*Incise* is primarily configured via a config file it tries to find as a resource.
 This file must be named `incise.edn` and be found in the root of your resources directory.
-You can override that file and pass in the `-c` or `--config` option to incise's main function to specify an alternative location of the config file.
+You can override that file and pass in the `-c` or `--config` option to *incise's* main function to specify an alternative location of the config file.

 An [example `incise.edn`][incise.edn.example] file is included with this project as well as the `incise.edn` file used to generate [this website][incise].

 ## Usage

-The easiest way to use incise is with the [Leiningen][].
+The easiest way to use *incise* is with the [Leiningen][].
-Make `incise.core` your main by adding the following to your `project.clj`.
+Just add the following alias to your `project.clj`.

 ```clojure
 :dependencies [[incise "0.5.0"]]